ibm-wsc/cloud-native-linuxone/docs/application-promotion/action.md

 ## Summary :fireworks:

-In this section, you made a change to your `spring-petclinic` application to add a new pet type of your choice and pushed the change to GitHub.
-This triggered a new pipeline run which built a new image for the application tagged with the git commit hash and displaying the commit message explaining the change the build was implementing.
-Your pipeline then deployed this change to OpenShift in development, tested it internally and externally and then rolled it out to staging (where it was also tested automatically).
-After everything was done, you visited the application and used the new feature (new type of pet) by adding a pet of that type to a new owner successfully.
-In other words, you are off the ground and running with CI/CD for your application!
+In this section, you made a change to your PetClinic application to add a new pet type of your choice and pushed the change to GitHub.
+This triggered a new pipeline run which built a new image for the application tagged with the git commit hash and displayed the commit message explaining the change the build was implementing.
+Next, your pipeline deployed this change to OpenShift in development, tested it internally and externally and then rolled it out to staging (where it was also tested automatically).
+Finally, you visited the application and used the new feature (new type of pet) by adding a pet of that type to a new owner successfully.
+In other words, you are off the ground and running with "cloud-native" CI/CD for your PetClinic application on IBM Z/LinuxONE!
+Congratulations!!!